You are listening to the Sean Hannity Radio Show Podcast.

 I have confidence in Trump.

-I don't have confidence in Congress, and with all the noise out there, I think his success is going to be predicated on his agenda and promises being kept, not the noise on CNN and NBC.
+And with all the noise out there, I think his success is going to be predicated on his agenda and promises being kept, not the noise on CNN and NBC.

-If you're a typical Republican in the House or Senate, and you look at a four to zero Republican advantage, you look at the most money raised by the RNC, the least money in uh fourteen years raised by the Democratic National Committee.
+If you're a typical Republican in the House or Senate and you look at a 4-0 Republican advantage, you look at the most money raised by the RNC, the least money in 14 years raised by the Democratic National Committee, you start to think, hey, something is happening.

-Jeff Lord, oh, and the one and only Chris Hahn of the Chris Hahn show will be checking in and much more as we continue from our nation's capital.
+Jeff Lord, oh, and the one and only Chris Hahn of the Chris Hahn Show will be checking in, and much more as we continue from our nation's capital.

-Eight years, you guys had a plan.
+For eight years, you guys had a plan.

-We're exactly on the timeline that we designed for ourselves.
+We are exactly on the timeline that we designed for ourselves.

 Obamacare is coming next.